jsbisht/aws-developer-associate/beanstalk.md

 Elastic Beanstalk is a Platform as a Service environment which can create and manage infrastructure for application code.

 - User provides code and EB handles the environment
+- EB does create resources behind the scene (you can check for EC2 instances created)
 - It also support customization to control how you want the infrastructure
 - Any custom defination about the infrastructure can be committed along with the source code